 2525 0922 | office@smallworld.edu.hk

-Invictus Kindergarten
+Invictus Kindergarten in Hong Kong

 What are some key features of your curriculum and learning approach?

-With new units every six weeks, our IEYC Curriculum gets every student to learn through experience and experimentation; for instance, they’ll build their own ant farm, observe caterpillars as they grow, and study the effects of the sun on ice.
+With new units every six weeks, our IEYC Curriculum gets every student to learn through experience and experimentation.
+For instance, they’ll build their own ant farm, observe caterpillars as they grow, and study the effects of the sun on ice.
 On top of that, our Singapore Maths Curriculum focuses on maths concepts with immediate real-world applications.

 For us, the development of a healthy attitude to learning is important.
 With guaranteed onward placement into Invictus Primary and Secondary schools (Years 1 to 13), the foundational skills learnt here are the perfect basis for a lifetime of learning with us.